pu2clr/SI4844/README.md

 [Leia este documento em Português](https://github.com/pu2clr/SI4844/blob/master/README-PT-BR.md)

-This is a library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs for the Arduino development environment.
+This is a Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
+It is available on Arduino IDE.
 This library is intended to provide an easier interface for controlling the SI4844.

 __The SI4844 is a +3.3V part.
 If you are not using a +3.3V version of Arduino, you have to use a kind of 5V to 3.3V converter.__